 Our Funding: As a 501(c)(3) nonprofit organization, we rely on a combination of member-donors, major donors, sponsorships, and community partnerships to carry out our mission.
 A list of donors can be found here.

 Operations oversight belongs to our Board of Directors, and more information about the membership of the board can be found above.

 Though we rely on (and appreciate!) support from our donors, partners, sponsors, and board members, our supporters do not influence our coverage in any way.
 We’ve drawn a thick line between our funders and board and our editorial operations, and though we work toward the same mission, we do so separately, in a very intentional way.

-Freelancers and Interns: At the moment, we rely entirely on freelance reporters to bring you the news, and if you’d like to join our ranks as a freelancer or learn how to join our type of ranks as an intern, reach out to our editor, Liz Pagano, at firstname.lastname@example.org.
+Freelancers: At the moment, we rely entirely on freelance reporters to bring you the news, and if you’d like to join our ranks as a freelancer or learn how to join our type of ranks as an intern, reach out to our editor, Liz Pagano, at firstname.lastname@example.org.

 Here is our latest IRS 990 filing for 2020